sareeves96/crispr_metagenomics_pipeline/README.md

 <u> PDF files: </u> <br/>

-casgene_distribution.pdf -> a pie_chart showing the distribution of cas genes and a table showing the data from the corresponing .tab file <br/>
+casgene_distribution.pdf -> a pie chart showing the distribution of cas genes and a table showing the data from the corresponing .tab file <br/>
 genera_stats.pdf -> all genera related analysis. <br/>

+<u> PDF files: </u> <br/>

+genus_species_pie.png -> a pie chart (shown at top of read me) showing the distribution of top genera and species detected in the metagenome
 ***
 ***